magento/knowledge-base/src/faq/general/adobe-commerce-release-strategy-lifecycle-policy.md

 If making the move to 2.4.4 is not feasible within this timeframe, we recommend that you upgrade first to 2.3.7 by September 8, which will be a lower-level effort.
 We will be offering a paid extended support option for 2.3.7 for an additional year (Sept 2022 – Sept 2023) so that you can prepare for your next upgrade to 2.4.4 or higher.
 More details will be announced in March.

-### [NEW] I am currently using Adobe Commerce 2.4.0-2.4.2 and would like to upgrade to the latest 2.4.x version.
+### I am currently using Adobe Commerce 2.4.0-2.4.2 and would like to upgrade to the latest 2.4.x version.
 However, I am unable to plan for another upgrade before my version reaches end of support in November 2022.
 What are my options?

 We have updated our lifecycle policy so that our version end of support dates are now aligned with PHP end of life dates.
 While this change is ultimately beneficial and extends the amount of time between versions that cause breaking changes, we recognize that it means a shorter support window for some customers.

 We will be offering a paid extended support offering that will keep your version supported for an additional year (Nov 2022 – Nov 2023) so that you have additional time to prepare for your next upgrade.
 More details will be announced in March.

-### [NEW] I recently upgraded to Adobe Commerce 2.4.3 and am not able to plan for another upgrade in 2022.
+### I recently upgraded to Adobe Commerce 2.4.3 and am not able to plan for another upgrade in 2022.
 With 2.4.3 reaching end of support in November 2022, what are my options to stay supported?

 We recognize that you recently upgraded to or are in the process of upgrading to 2.4.3, and planning your next upgrade immediately may not be feasible.
 As your partner in your digital commerce journey, we will be offering a paid extended support offering that will keep your version supported for an additional year (Nov 2022 – Nov 2023) so that you have additional time to prepare for your next upgrade.
 More details will be announced in March.

-### [NEW] What is paid extended support and how do I learn more about it?
+### What is paid extended support and how do I learn more about it?

-Adobe Commerce will offer a paid extended support option for versions based on PHP 7.4 (customers on 2.3.7 and/or 2.4.0-2.4.3) that includes both quality and security fixes for up to one year.
-These new offerings will give merchants more time to be supported as they plan and execute their upgrade to 2.4.4 or higher.
+Adobe offers a paid extended support option for Adobe Commerce versions based on PHP 7.4 (customers on Adobe Commerce 2.3.7 and or 2.4.0-2.4.3) that includes both quality and security fixes for the core application and PHP 7.4 for up to one year.
+This  gives merchants more time to be supported as they plan and execute their upgrade to 2.4.4 or higher.

-Extended support for 2.3.7 will start after 2.3 reaches EOS on September 8, 2022 and can be received until September 8, 2023.
-Extended support for 2.4.0-2.4.3 will start after EOS on November 28, 2022, and can be received until November 28, 2023.
+Extended support for 2.3.7 starts after 2.3 reaches End Of Support (EOS) on September 8, 2022 and can be received until September 8, 2023.
+Extended support for 2.4.0-2.4.3 start after EOS on November 28, 2022 and can be received until November 28, 2023.

-It is important to note that even under extended support, you may need to take additional measures to stay PCI compliant.
-Adobe Commerce cannot provide support for third-party technologies, such as PHP, that have reached end of life.
+While extended support does include support for PHP 7.4, it is important to note that merchants may need to take additional measures to stay PCI-compliant.
+Adobe cannot provide support for all third-party technologies our software uses that may reach end of life while you are on extended support.
+Adobe recommends that merchants work with a [PCI assessor] (https://listings.pcisecuritystandards.org/assessors_and_solutions/qualified_security_assessors) to ensure compliance.

-### [NEW] What is PCI compliance and why won’t extended support keep me compliant?
+### What is PCI compliance and why won’t extended support keep me compliant?

 Payment Card Industry (PCI) compliance is a set of industry standards that all businesses that process credit card information need to follow to maintain a secure environment for their customers.
 Companies must keep their commerce platform and all technological dependencies up to date in order to remain PCI compliant.